ohr486/itamae-plugin-recipe-elixir/README.md

   # target elixir version
   version: 1.5.1

-# you need install erlang to use elixir
+# you need to install erlang to use elixir
 # see: https://github.com/ohr486/itamae-plugin-recipe-erlang#node
 erlang:
   version: 20.0